REDFOR Security Logo

 Many small business owners believe that investing in the latest security technologies is sufficient to protect their organizations.

 The Reality: While technology is crucial, cybersecurity is equally about people and processes.
-The most sophisticated firewall won't protect you if an employee unwittingly gives away their credentials in a phishing scam or if secure password policies aren't enforced.
+The most sophisticated firewall won't protect you if an employee unwittingly gives away their credentials in a phishing scam.
 Human error remains the leading cause of data breaches, contributing to over 85% of incidents.
-Effective security requires a balanced approach that combines appropriate technologies with comprehensive policies, regular training, and a security-aware culture.

 Myth #3: "Our IT person/team handles security."